felixplasser/theodore-qc/doc/source/program_specific_information.rst

 CC2 / ADC(2)
 ____________

-If you have the binary <code>CCRE0*</code> files, written by Turbomole, available, then choose the option
+If you have the binary `CCRE0*` files, written by Turbomole, available, then choose the option

 ::

     read_binary=True

-in <code>dens_ana.in</code>.
-Use <code>tm2molden</code> without further options to create the MO file.
-For printing the NTOs, it is not possible to use <code> jmol_orbitals</code> in this case, but only <code>molden_orbitals</code>.
+in `dens_ana.in`.
+Use `tm2molden` without further options to create the MO file.
+For printing the NTOs, it is not possible to use ` jmol_orbitals` in this case, but only `molden_orbitals`.

-Alternatively, approximate transition density matrices can be read directly from the standard output of <code>ricc2</code>.
-The MO file is again created with <code>tm2molden</code>.
+Alternatively, approximate transition density matrices can be read directly from the standard output of `ricc2`.
+The MO file is again created with `tm2molden`.
 However, it is important that also the frozen orbitals are contained in the MO file.
 This can be achieved by running the following commands:

 ::